Drovolon/rsham-faq/_posts/2017-01-18-nighthold-trinkets.markdown

   3 million or so health.
 The extra mana is maybe a 2-4% bump in overall healing, and the static intellect makes this is a decent trinket, especially if you have mana issues sometimes.
 However, I would still prefer an int/stat stat stick, as >1k mastery or crit will probably be more than 2% healing done in a fight.

+  **Note:** Some info suggests that the datamined value for the procs per min (from Wowhead) may be higher than it actually is in game.
+Need to confirm, but if so that makes this trinket weaker than expected.

 - [Etraeus' Celestial Map][map] from Star Augur Etraeus.
 According to Wowhead, this trinket has approximately 2 procs per minute, leading to (2 &times; 8 sec / 60 sec) &asymp; 27% uptime.
 As a relatively low uptime proc trinket, the Map